 Dr. Goeddel co-founded Tularik in November 1991, was Vice President of Research until 1996 and CEO from 1996 – 2004, when Tularik was acquired by Amgen.
 Dr. Goeddel has received numerous scientific awards including the Scheele Medal, the Eli Lilly Award in Biological Chemistry, the Inventor of the Year Award, the Jacob Heskel Gabbay Award, the Howley Prize for Arthritis Research and the Warren Alpert Foundation Prize.
 He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 He holds a B.A. in Chemistry from UCSD and a Ph.D. in Biochemistry from U. of Colorado.

-Dr. Kutzkey was formerly a scientist at KAI Pharmaceuticals, focused on the discovery and development of selective protein kinase C inhibitors.
-Prior to KAI, he attended UC Berkeley as a graduate student in the lab of Dr. Robert Tjian, completing his PhD in 2005.
+Tim Kutzkey, Ph.D., is a Managing Partner of The Column Group.
+Since joining the firm in 2007 he has contributed to the conception, formation, and management of more than a dozen portfolio companies.
+Formerly, he was the founding CEO of Peloton Therapeutics and the Chairman of the Board of Directors of Nurix Therapeutics.
+Prior to joining The Column Group, Dr. Kutzkey was a scientist at KAI Pharmaceuticals where he focused on the discovery and development of selective protein kinase C inhibitors.
+Before KAI, he worked at UC Berkeley as a graduate student and postdoc in the lab of Dr. Robert Tjian, completing his Ph.D. in 2005.
 Dr. Kutzkey was previously educated at Stanford University.

 Dr. Lasky joined The Column Group in 2014.
 He has worked in the biotechnology industry for over 30 years.
 In 1981, he was a founding scientist of Genetics Institute, acquired by Wyeth, one of the earliest biotechnology companies.